privacybydesign/irma-documentation/docs/api-irma-server.md

 ### `GET /irma/session/{clientToken}/status`
 Behaves exactly the same as the [status endpoint for requestors](#get-session-requestortoken-status), but uses the [client token from the `sessionPtr`](#post-session) instead of the requestor token.
 For frontend libraries, this endpoint is deprecated.
-Please use the [frontend status endpoint](#get-irmasessionclienttokenfrontendstatus) instead.
+Please use the [frontend status endpoint](#get-irma-session-clienttoken-frontend-status) instead.

 ---

 ### `GET /irma/session/{clientToken}/statusevents`
 Behaves exactly the same as the [statusevents endpoint for requestors](#get-session-requestortoken-statusevents), but uses the
 [client token from the `sessionPtr`](#post-session) instead of the requestor token.
 For frontend libraries this endpoint is deprecated.
-Please use the [frontend statusevents endpoint](#get-irmasessionclienttokenfrontendstatusevents) instead.
+Please use the [frontend statusevents endpoint](#get-irma-session-clienttoken-frontend-statusevents) instead.

 ---

-## API reference `/irma/frontend/` endpoints
+## API reference `/irma` frontend endpoints
 The frontend endpoints are exclusively meant for [frontend libraries](irma-frontend.md) to communicate with the IRMA server.
 Frontends need the information from the `frontendRequest` in order to use these endpoints.
 The `frontendRequest` is received along with the `sessionPtr` from the [`POST /session`](#post-session) requestor endpoint.